Endometriosis is a common condition among women of reproductive age.

 Studies in the literature suggest that somewhere between 25% and 45% of ALL women of reproductive age have it.
 The incidence in women with infertility is even higher – up to 65% in some studies.
 While most women erroneously believe that you must have severe symptoms, such as pain, in order to have endometriosis, in fact, this is not the case.

-Unlike most other medical conditions in which the severity of the patient’s symptoms and the severity of the disease are related, this is not the case with endometriosis.
+Unlike most other medical conditions in which the severity of the patient’s symptoms and the severity of the disease are related, this is not the case.
 Women with absolutely no symptoms can have severe disease.
 Conversely, women with excruciating pain may just have one little area of disease.

 Many patients who we see at Texas Fertility Center are surprised to find out that the primary cause of their infertility is endometriosis.
-If you need help managing the pain and symptoms of endometriosis contact our Austin endometriosis doctors today.
+If you need help managing the pain and symptoms contact our Austin endometriosis specialists today.